edgelesssys/docs.edgeless.systems/marblerun/features/auto-injection.md

 By default MarbleRun will inject environment variables and resource requests into all containers of the Pod.
 You can use the `marblerun/marblecontainer=<ContainerName>` label to limit injection to the specified container.
 This is useful if your configuration uses multiple containers in the same Pod, e.g. a sidecar proxy, and you wish to prevent non enclave containers taking up resources.

+## The resource-injection label

+To prevent MarbleRun from injecting SGX resource request, you can set the label `marblerun/resource-injection=disabled`.
+Use this if you want to set your own SGX resource requests, or if you need to start a Marble in simulation mode without any SGX resources.

 ## Injected environment variables